top of page

 Conclusion: Preparedness Determines Outcomes

-A well-designed cybersecurity incident response capability enables hospitals to:
+A well-designed cybersecurity program enables hospitals to:

 • Protect patient safety

-• Maintain clinical operations
+• Maintain clinical operations with limited disruption

 • Minimize financial and reputational damage